Why focus on Cardiovascular Disease and Diabetes?

 How to apply

-- 2 references from academic referees.
-Please ask your referees to send these references on your behalf, directly to the Faculty of Medicine and Health Graduate School
+2 references from academic referees.
+Offers are subject to satisfactory references.
+Please ask your referees to send these references on your behalf, directly to the Faculty of Medicine and Health Graduate School email@example.com.

-Enquiries regarding the application process should be directed to the Faculty of Medicine and Health Graduate School.
+Enquiries regarding the application process should be directed to the Faculty of Medicine and Health Graduate School firstname.lastname@example.org

-- A short talk by the Programme director Professor David Beech and co-director Dr Richard Cubbon who will discuss the research ongoing and the support on hand for PhD students
+A short talk by the Programme directors Professor David Beech and Dr Richard Cubbon who will discuss and answer questions about our programme ethos, the structure of our training, and the research in our Institute.

 Links to useful sites